Mahadevan2005/Personalized-Shopping-Recommendation/README.md

-# 🛍️ Progressive Personalized Recommendation System
+# 🛍️ Personalized Recommendation System

 This project demonstrates a lightweight **personalized recommendation engine** using Python.
 It evolves recommendations for a shopping app based on **user interactions** (clicks/likes).